ryan-mcclue/unsw/gens4015/course-notes.md

 Moon will recede from Earth (retreats 4cm a year due to lost orbital energy from controlling Earth's tides) Waiting into the future, rare events can occur like a nearby supernova Sun currently undergoes fusion with Hydrogen to Helium.
 However in the future when the Sun's source of Hydrogen becomes more scarce it will have to raise its temperature to maintain fusion.
 So, it will get brighter.
 Eventually all Hydrogen will be gone, so the next reaction is with Helium.
 However this requires much higher temperatures.
 The core will contract and the shell will dramatically expand.
 This is red giant phase.
 This changes the habitable zone to Jupiter and Saturn (however will be when Sun is 12.5 billion years old) Milky Way will collide with Andromeda and become one smooth system (as mostly empty space).
-There black holes will merge
+Their black holes will merge

 # Week 7
 If in orbit, additional energy is required to be inputted to the system for it to leave Orbiting is a special case of balance between gravity and motion (GPE + PE < 0).
 Escape velocity is where velocity gives total energy >= 0
-Objects could just pass by one another if moving fast enough, they could collide Gravitational potential energy is possessed due to position relative to another object (will often be negative indicating energy is required to leave orbit)
-Kinetic energy is possessed due to motion
+Objects could just pass by one another if moving fast enough. they could also collide Gravitational potential energy is possessed due to position relative to another object (will often be negative indicating energy is required to leave orbit) Kinetic energy is possessed due to motion
 Often when launching items, we don't need to go as fast as escape velocity as we just want to be gravitationally bound at a higher altitude

 Geostationary orbit orbits same time as Earth takes to revolve, i.e. 24hrs.
 So, it appears to not move in the sky (they are circular orbits having GPE = -2KE)
 Kepler's Laws:
 1. Orbits are elliptical.
 Sun will be one of the two focuses of the ellipse.